-To test your strategy against the Dummy player, we provide the AIDummy.o object file.
+To test your strategy against the Dummy player, we provide the object file for it.
 This way you still will not have the source code of our Dummy, but you will be able to add it as a player and compete against it locally.

 To add the Dummy player to the list of registered players, you will have to edit the Makefile file and set the variable DUMMY_OBJ to the appropriate value.
 Remember that object files contain binary instructions targeting a specific machine, so we cannot provide a single, generic file.
-If you miss an object file for your architecture, contact us and we will try to supply it.